- Obama Budget Cuts Core Great Lakes Programs

 The Healing Our Waters-Great Lakes Coalition strives to restore the Great Lakes by securing federal funding and policies to stop sewage contamination, halt invasive species, restore habitat, clean up toxic pollution and reduce runoff pollution from farms and cities.

-- Great Lakes restoration funding, primarily the Great Lakes Restoration Initiative—the marquee federal Great Lakes restoration program—so that people, communities and businesses can benefit from healthy Lakes.
+- Funding the Great Lakes Restoration Initiative, the marquee federal Great Lakes restoration program, so that people, communities and businesses can benefit from healthy Lakes.

-- Passing Great Lakes restoration legislation like the Great Lakes Ecosystem Protection Act to authorize core Great Lakes programs to ensure that restoration efforts are prioritized, science-based and transparent.
+- Passing the Great Lakes Ecological and Ecosystem Protection Act to authorize core Great Lakes programs like the Great Lakes Restoration Initiative and to ensure that restoration efforts are prioritized, science-based and transparent.

-- Enacting sound policy to stop the Asian carp—and other aquatic invasive species—from traveling between the Great Lakes and Mississippi River and colonizing U.S. waterways.
+- Enacting policy to stop Asian carp—and other aquatic invasive species—from traveling between the Great Lakes and Mississippi River and colonizing U.S. waterways.

 For more information, contact the coalition’s policy director, Chad Lord, at email@example.com.